code-423n4/2022-01-yield/README.md

 ### ConvexStakingWrapper.sol (295 sloc)

-A wrapper contract which wraps convex tokens and stakes them on user's behalf, allowing them to claim rewards.
+A wrapper contract for convex tokens that stakes them on user's behalf, allowing them to claim rewards.
 This is an adapted [convex wrapper contract](https://github.com/convex-eth/platform/blob/main/contracts/contracts/wrappers/ConvexStakingWrapper.sol) upgraded to use solidity 0.8.6 and the standard Yield Protocol dependencies.

 #### External contracts called